Split-and-Merge-Proxy/smp-contact/README.md

 |SMP| 0.47  |  0.44 | 0.43  | 0.41 | 0.44 | 0.43 | 0.37 |

-## 6. Infernce on your custom data
+## 6. Infernce on Your Custom Data
 We have already uploaded the trained weights of SMP in the `./ckpts`, you can directly download it and place it in your own directory.
 Additionally, we offer a preprocessing script ([preprocess](https://github.com/Split-and-Merge-Proxy/smp-contact/tree/main/preprocess)) that directly converts raw PDB files into pkl‐format input features.
 ```bash